SpiralMomentum/SpiralDailyDev/apps/quote_companion/README.md

 - Unit tests cover domain use-cases and repository behaviours with mocked data sources.
 - Widget tests ensure the main dashboard renders correctly on various locales.
-- CI runs `flutter analyze`, `flutter test`, and integration smoke tests on physical devices to validate status bar and widget experiences.
+- CI runs `flutter analyze`, `flutter test`, and integration smoke tests on physical devices to validate the quote reading and feedback experiences.

 ## Localization & Accessibility
 - Strings live in `AppLocalizations` and can be extended with `arb` files when the project